 Do you know what the biggest issue with strength and conditioning for BJJ is?
 Despite what most people think it is no sticking to one.
 It is also not about specific parts of the program itself.
 Whatever workouts you choose to compliment your BJJ training are going to have an effect.
-Which brings us to the actual problem itself – selection.
+This brings us to the actual problem itself – selection.
 How do you know that you’re doing the correct strength and conditioning for BJJ?
 After all, there are so many options out there, that you couldn’t go through them in a lifetime.
 How can you know that your current selection covers everything you actually need for grappling?

-Much like the art of cutting weight, strength, and conditioning for BJJ remains a mostly uncharted territory.
+Much like the art of cutting weight, strength, and conditioning for BJJ remains mostly uncharted territory.
 After all, grappling is a sport, unlike others.
 It involves motion patterns and muscle groups that are very hard to target with traditional training means.
 And, despite many grapplers advocating that more Jiu-Jitsu is the best conditioning tool, I can say with certainty that it is not.
 Supplementing BJJ training with “homework” in the form of strength and conditioning is a must for any serious grappler.

 Let’s go over some facts regarding strength and conditioning for BJJ.
 Fact number one is that you need a strength and conditioning program.
 There’s no way around it.
 Fact number two is that it needs to be something that actually has a positive carry-over to grappling.
 Third, it needs to be in accordance with your goals and capabilities.
 Finally, in order to reduce the clutter, you need to make sure you keep things as simple and effective as possible.